Harvard-ATG/omeka-plugin-HarvardKey/README.md

 # Omeka Harvard Key Plugin

-**HarvardKey** is a plugin that adds a secondary login option so that users can authenticate with the Harvard Key system in addition or instead of a username/password.
+**HarvardKey** is a plugin that adds a login option so that users can authenticate with the Harvard Key system in addition to logging in a username and password.

 ## Setup

 1. Install into the Omeka plugins directory.
 2. Update `auth.ini` settings so that the `url` points to the appropriate login endpoint at the CAS/SAML service provider, and the `secret_key` is the same as the one used by the service provider to sign the identity token returned in the cookie.

-## Overview
+## Description

-This plugin does not interface directly with the Harvard Key system via CAS/SAML, but instead redirects users to a service provider that handles that authentication flow with the identity provider.
-From the perspective of the plugin, a user is authenticated when a signed cookie is provided with identity information.
-The cryptographic signature is used to ensure the authenticity of the information in the JSON token.
-The token itself should contain identity information that Omeka can use to create a new account or link to an existing account.
+This plugin does not use the CAS/SAML protocol directly, but instead interfaces with an intermediate auth service provider which handles that part of the authentication process.
+The auth service provider simply returns a cryptographically signed cookie (JSON format) with identity information including name, email, and ID (the eduPersonPrincipalName) to the plugin.

-The CAS/SAML service provider is out of scope for this plugin, but is intended to be a common service for multiple Omeka sites.
-The purpose of the plugin is to faciliate the authentication flow and handle authorization rules that are specific to each site.
+Omeka can use the identity information to create a new account or link to an existing account based on the email address.

 ## Assumptions